emirotin/mimosa-ember/README.md

 > Note: the code was recently updated to support mimosa 2.0.
-This README is now ourdated and needs some fixes regarding `mimosa-config`.
+This README is now a bit outdated and needs some fixes regarding `mimosa-config`.
 In a meanwhile check the `mimosa-config.coffee` file.

 # Mimosa + Ember